satwikgawand/satwikgawand/README.md

 💻 On [GitHub](https://github.com/satwikgawand), I share code repos for small-scale projects which I cover in my blog.

-📝 On [CodeDuckling](https://medium.com/codeduckling), I share blog posts about Productivity, Design and Code.
+📝 On [Medium](https://satwikgawand.medium.com), I share blog posts about Productivity, Design and Code.

 📸 On [Unsplash](https://unsplash.com/@satwikgawand), I share pictures I click on my phone.

 🤝 On [LinkedIn](https://linkedin.com/in/satwik-gawand), I'm relatively inactive but I'm trying to share some more content.

-⛓ [Bio Link](https://satwikgawand.bio.link) is where you'll find all my updated links.

 ---